puppetlabs-toy-chest/bolt_train/README.md

 Plan completed successfully with no result
 ```

-## Compose your own plans and extent the tasks!
+## Compose your own plans and extend the tasks!